aaryamanmehta/ELeNA/README.md

   scikit-learn
   osmnx

+Thank you to the developers of all of our inculded libraries and packages

 ## Evaluation
+**Our main source of feedback was through modified-Likert-scale-style surveys using Google Surveys.**

+**Alpha/Beta Testing: **
-Alpha/Beta Testing: We collected back/bug reports on our product with friends/family in the alpha phase, and throughout campus in the beta phase.
-This will allow any issues or bugs to be identified and resolved before the final release.
-Given our priority on accessibility, Alpha/Beta testing can also be used to test the usability of the system.
-This will allow users to provide feedback on the system's ease of use, intuitive interface, and clear labels and icons.
+We collected back/bug reports on our product with friends/family in the alpha phase, and throughout campus in the beta phase.
+This allowed functional issues and bugs to be identified.

+Given our priority on UI and accessibility, Alpha/Beta testing was also used to test the usability of the system.
+This allowed to provide feedback on the system's ease of use, intuitive interface, and clear labels and icons.

+**A/B (Split) Testing: **
-A/B (Split) Testing: During our beta phase, we will be collecting feedback on various versions of our UI using A/B testing.
-Some cases we used A/B test for were: sliding scale elevation input vs multiple choice display layout changes (i.e. full screen vs multiple displays) - decided on having a collapsable sidebar
+During our beta phase, we collected feedback on various versions of our UI using A/B testing.
+Some cases we used A/B test for were:

+Sliding scale input vs Multiple choice
+Our test users decided that having a sliding scale bar to input shortest path %  was the most intuitive

+Display layout changes (i.e. full screen vs multiple displays) Our test users were conflicted on which they preferred, and many suggested we have a collapsable sidebar, which we implemented in our latest version

 ## Contributors

 According to the CS520 project requirements, our usernames as they pertain to our real names are:

 @AvadRaul20 - Rahul A

 @Aryan-Dang - Aryan D

 @vivjamba - Vivien J

 @aaryamanmehta - Aaryaman M

+## Bug Reports/Notes

+- We aim to optimize our autocomplete feature (the current library we use is slower than optimal) and implement use of a different autocomplete library
+- We aim to maximize-elevation make our functionality completely functional
+- We aim to make the map auto-center upon clicking a button